 People who aren’t advised to take Fo-Ti include:

-The verdict is also still out on whether Fo-Ti is safe for those with estrogen-sensitive conditions, on account of the plant’s phytoestrogens.
+The verdict is also still out on whether Fo-Ti is safe for those with estrogen-sensitive conditions, such as a history of breast cancer or endometriosis, on account of the plant’s phytoestrogens.
 Of course, it’s best to err on the side of caution and consult your doctor on the matter.

 Next, Fo-Ti may interact with medications such as warfarin, ibuprofen, and amitriptyline, as well as diabetes medication and laxatives, to name a few.